-If the unit alarms and you are certain that the source of smoke is not a fire-cooking smoke or an extremely dusty furnace, for example-use the silence feature to quiet the alarm, then open a nearby window or door and fan the smoke away from the unit.
+If the unit alarms and you are certain that the source of smoke is not a fire-cooking smoke or an extremely dusty furnace, for example-open a nearby window or door and fan the smoke away from the unit.
 This will silence the alarm, and once the smoke clears the unit will reset automatically.
-If the unit will not silence and no heavy smoke is present, or if it stays in the silence mode continuously ("chirps" for longer than 30 minutes), the unit should be replaced immediately.